Iste confessor: Text of Hymn

 The Roman Breviary published by Pope Urban VIII had two variations for the 3rd and 4th lines of this hymn: "Hac die laetus méruit beátas Scándere sedes" on the day of the confessor's death, otherwise it was changed to "Hac die laetus méruit suprémos Laudis honóres."
 This decree became known as the "mutator tertius versus."
-In 1955, reforms to the rubrics of the Breviary and Calendar removed the decree and kept the latter text, ie. "méruit suprémos Laudis honóres."
+In 1955, reforms to the rubrics of the Breviary and Calendar removed the decree and kept the latter text, i.e. "méruit suprémos Laudis honóres."